epsilonlabs/yjs-websocket-nginx-docker/README.md

 ## Building and Running

-To build and run the image locally, you can use the following commands.
+You can use the following commands to build and run the image locally.

 - `docker image build -t yjs-websocket-nginx .`
 - `docker run -p 80:80 yjs-websocket-nginx:latest`